nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 qemu-img create -f qcow2 varstore.img 64M
 ```

+At this point we have the OS image ready, as well as two images that we won't get into.
+All these will be connected to the VM; we do miss the final and very import drive: the physical, external drive.

+Connect it:

 ![image](./images/drive-ignore.png)

+> [!WARNING]
+>
+> From here on, do not **plug** or **unplug** _any_ disks.
+Whenever a new disk is plugged, macOS rescans all the disks and might attempt to mount `/dev/disk4` again which will wreak havoc.

 Use `diskutil list` and look for something labeled as `external, physical`, which has a partition of type `Linux` and a `SIZE` that matches your drive's.